Ricky Groves

-Richard Groves (born 23 April 1968) is an English actor best known for playing Garry Hobbs in EastEnders from 2000 to 2009.
+Richard Groves (born 23 April 1968) is an English actor best known for playing Garry Hobbs in EastEnders from 2000 to 2009, before making a brief return in 2025.
 Before his role in EastEnders he appeared in the series Burnside, a spin-off from The Bill.
 He trained at The Poor School in London.

-Other TV work
+Career

+Groves joined the cast of the BBC soap opera EastEnders as Garry Hobbs, the boyfriend of Lynne Slater, a member of the newly introduced Slater family.
+He left the show in August 2009 alongside Dawn Swann.

-Ricky took part in TV series Celebrity Coach Trip partnered with friend Alex Ferns.
+Groves took part in TV series Celebrity Coach Trip partnered with friend and co-star Alex Ferns.

-Also took part in the 2014 series of Splash on ITV.
+In 2009, Groves took part in the seventh series of Strictly Come Dancing.
+In 2014, Groves took part in the second series of Splash on ITV.

 Personal life

 Groves became engaged in 2005 to girlfriend and EastEnders co-star Hannah Waterman who played Laura Beale.
 The pair married in a ceremony on 2 September 2006, in a country church on Dartmoor.
 In January 2010, it was announced that Groves and Waterman, were to separate after 3½ years of marriage.

-He is a keen supporter of West Ham Utd, Groves has also talked of his love of gardening shows on television, and partook in a gardening trivia quiz when he was interviewed by Tony Livesey on Five Live in October 2010.
+He is a supporter of Leyton Orient, Groves has also talked of his love of gardening shows on television, and partook in a gardening trivia quiz when he was interviewed by Tony Livesey on Five Live in October 2010.